Water

 FY2030: 30% improvement in freshwater intake volume per sales unit (compared with FY2018)

 We are expanding the number of products that use less water during the production process and are using water efficiently in our business activities.
 In these ways, we aim to achieve our target for reducing the amount of freshwater intake with a focus on curtailing water use at manufacturing sites and other locations that use high volumes of water.
-In FY2023, the freshwater intake volume amounted to nearly the same level as it was in the previous fiscal year, at 66.1 million tons.
-This results in an 18% improvement in volume per sales unit compared with FY2018.
+In FY2024, the freshwater intake volume were 61.5 million tons

 Trends in freshwater intake volume and volume per sales unit